eliseybg/Stock_market/README.md

 #  Stock market - app for watching stocks rate

 ## General info
-The main idea of the application is to show the stock price chart and brief information about the application
+The main idea of the application is to show the stock price chart and brief information about the company

 ## Technologies
 Project is created with: